In reviewPrivate betaOwner: Desmond

 6. Why not keep our current survey platform and add a repository tool?

-- Longer answer: A generic repository tool may be fine if the buyer only wants storage, search, or light reuse.
-The case for this product is stronger when the team feels pain across more than one stage: not enough design reassurance up front, bad data discovered too late, reporting that is hard to defend, and research that disappears after the deck.
+• Longer answer: A generic repository tool may be fine if the buyer only wants storage, search, or light reuse.
+The case for this product is stronger when the team feels pain across more than one stage: not enough design reassurance up front, bad data discovered too late, reporting that is hard to reuse, and research that disappears after the deck.
 In that case, buying our platform instead of a standalone repository means they get the quality-improvement layer as well as the knowledge layer.
 It also means the repository is tuned for an insight team rather than acting like generic document storage.
-In beta, we can already ingest external research into the knowledge base and process reports page by page or slide by slide to improve retrieval and search context, even as the knowledge layer keeps maturing.
-When we have the underlying structured files as well, we can go deeper.
+In Foundation, the clean story is that research run on <un>peel stays connected and reusable after the project ends.
+Growth adds imported external research, so platform-run studies and past work can be connected and queried together.
+In beta, selective external ingestion can still be supported where it is part of the agreed scope, but we should not imply that full external-plus-native cross-querying is the default Foundation package.
 Because the repository sits inside a broader platform, the value can expand as the platform grows in response to customer demand instead of forcing the team to keep buying and stitching together more standalone products.

 7. Why not just use our current vendor's AI features?

-- Short answer: Because most current vendors cover slices of the workflow, not QA and QC baked across design, collection, and reporting.
+• Short answer: Because most current vendors cover slices of the workflow, not quality and trust built across design, collection, connection, and sharing.

 8. How is Trust Centre different from Attest, Zappi, Qualtrics Response Quality, or SurveyMonkey?